Corrigibility Transformation: Constructing Goals That Accept Updates: Abstract

 \section{Abstract}

-For an AI's training process to successfully impart a desired goal, it is important that the AI does not attempt to resist the training.
-However, partially learned goals will often incentivize an AI to avoid further goal updates, as most goals are better achieved by an AI continuing to pursue them.
-We say that a goal is corrigible if it does not incentivize taking actions that avoid proper goal updates or shutdown.
-In addition to convergence in training, corrigibility also allows for correcting mistakes and changes in human preferences, which makes it a crucial safety property.
-Despite this, the existing literature does not include specifications for goals that are both corrigible and competitive with non-corrigible alternatives.
-We provide a formal definition for corrigibility, then introduce a transformation that constructs a corrigible version of any goal that can be made corrigible, without sacrificing performance.
-This is done by myopically eliciting predictions of reward conditional on costlessly preventing updates, which then also determine the reward when updates are accepted.
-The transformation can be modified to recursively extend corrigibility to any new agents created by corrigible agents, and to prevent agents from deliberately modifying their goals.
-Two gridworld experiments demonstrate that these corrigible goals can be learned effectively, and that they lead to the desired behavior.
+An AI agent will learn a desired goal more effectively if it does not resist the training process, but many partially learned goals incentivize an AI to avoid further goal updates.
+We would like goals to be corrigible, meaning they allow changes requested through designated channels, so that we can confidently correct errors and shut down the AI if necessary.
+Despite this being a crucial safety property, the existing literature does not specify goals that are both corrigible and competitive with alternatives.
+We introduce a transformation that constructs a corrigible version of nearly any goal, without sacrificing performance.
+This is done by eliciting predictions of reward conditional on costlessly preventing updates, and having that target be pursued myopically.
+These goals are then shown to lead to optimal performance among the class of corrigible goals, to incentivize allowing mid-action overrides, and to disincentivize deliberate self-modification.
+Empirically, they induce corrigible behavior in gridworld settings and for language models when applied at the prompt level.